How AI is affecting Switzerland’s creative workforce

 “For many occupations that are highly exposed, it is not certain that they will be completely replaced, provided workers can use AI to their advantage and work better,” says Gschwendt.
 But to mitigate the risk of job losses, governments should work on policies to develop the skills of staff who might be replaced, says a recent study from the International Monetary FundExternal link.

 Workers in Switzerland seem to prefer a low-risk approach to dealing with workplace changes surrounding AI technologies.
-According to a surveyExternal link of more than 6,000 people, the Swiss population is willing to earn 20% less and work in less highly-qualified sectors to have a job with a lower risk of automation and therefore more security.
+According to a surveyExternal link of nearly 6,000 people, the Swiss population is willing to earn almost 20% less and work in less highly-qualified sectors to have a job with a lower risk of automation and therefore more security.

 The illustrator who used to work with Ringier, now unemployed, is also considering reorienting herself to another, less risky field.
 “You can’t make a living from illustration,” she says.
 “Because of AI, illustration as a creative craft is dead.”